-The Corporation, NSPW, AHMCL and the Independent Maintenance Engineer are represented on a Joint Advisory Committee, which meets on a quarterly basis to review and discuss the operations of the Corporation.
+The Corporation, NSPW, AHMCL and the Independent Maintenance Engineer are represented on a Joint Advisory Committee, which meets bi-annually to review and discuss the operations of the Corporation.

 The Corporation's Annual General Meeting is held in the Fall of each year.